nismod/east-africa-transport/data/rail/readme.md

 ## Summary of methodology

 * Starting data were geopackages for each country (Kenya, Tanzania, Uganda, and Zambia) containing a rail 'network' consisting of nodes and edges extracted from OpenStreetMap data using [this script](https://github.com/nismod/east-africa-transport/blob/main/preprocess/rail/rail.sh).
-* The edges and node features for each country were reviewed in QGIS.
+* The edge and node features for each country were reviewed in QGIS.
 * The edge and node features were then imported as tables into a PostgreSQL spatial database (with postGIS and pgRouting extensions).
 * All subsequent processing was carried out using SQL queries (and blocks of procedural code).
 There is a commented SQL file for each country which will recreate the processed data from the original geopackage files.
 * pgRouting was used to identify the edges making up (undirected) routes between key station pairs.
 Attributes were then assigned to these edges (for example, name of the line, gauge, and status).